Style Guide

 Common Questions

-No. LVT and SPC vinyl are not rated for direct UV exposure.
-Use outdoor-rated porcelain tile or composite WPC decking for patios, balconies and any semi-outdoor area.
+No. Vinyl flooring is not rated for direct UV exposure, LVT and SPC alike.
+Use outdoor-rated porcelain tile for patios, balconies and pool surrounds.
+Composite WPC decking is the other common route but LN does not supply it; LN lays outdoor-rated porcelain tile and any semi-outdoor area in a Singapore landed home.
 Vinyl is fine for fully enclosed verandahs but not for any zone the sun touches directly.

-A complete two-storey terrace specification - LVT for living, porcelain for wet areas, outdoor tile for balconies - typically lands between S$25,000 and S$60,000 supply and install depending on size, material grade and hacking required.
-We measure on site before quoting.
+Budget from S$3.20 per square foot for LN vinyl, with tile quoted per project on top.
+A complete specification with premium LVT for living spaces, porcelain tiles for wet areas, and outdoor-rated tile for balconies typically costs S$25,000 to S$60,000 supply and install for a two-storey terrace, depending on size, material grade and the amount of hacking required.
+We provide a free measured site visit before quoting.

 Not necessarily.
-We typically recommend a statement material on the ground floor (herringbone or wide-plank premium LVT) and a quieter standard LVT across upper-floor bedrooms.
-The staircase tread is matched to the storey it lands on so the transition feels deliberate.
+We recommend a stronger statement material on the ground floor where guests arrive and entertaining happens (herringbone LVT or wide-plank premium LVT) and a quieter standard LVT across upper-floor bedrooms for warmth and acoustic comfort.
+The staircase tread is then matched to the storey it lands on to make the transition feel deliberate.

-For a two-storey landed home, a full LVT installation typically takes 5 to 7 working days including porcelain tiling.
-Our 7 to 10 person crew usually starts within the same week of confirmation.
-Hacking and waterproofing for wet zones adds 3 to 5 days on top.
+For a two-storey landed home, a full LVT installation typically takes 5 to 7 working days, including porcelain tiling for wet areas.
+Our 7 to 10 person crew can usually start within the same week of confirmation.
+Hacking and waterproofing for wet zones add 3 to 5 days on top.

 Plan Your Landed Floor in One Site Visit